Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 SEO is very subjective when it comes to on-page SEO.
 Things get even more confusing when you have a ton of traffic.
 Keeping things simple is what will help you stay on track.

-If you have any queries related to SEO, feel free to reach out to me on Twitter, we’ll take our conversation further from there.
+If you have any queries related to SEO, feel free to reach out to me on Twitter, and we’ll take our conversation further from there.